kaymal/Project_Birthweight_2012/README.md

-# Project_Birthweight_2012
+# Modeling the Relationship Between Birthweight and Maternal Factors

-Modeling the Relationship Between Birthweight and Maternal Factors.
+In this study, I tried to answer the question “What affects the birth weight?”.
+There are many factors that can increase or decrese the birthweight, and a model is built that can estimate this value using the dataset.